v8/v8.dev/src/docs/torque.md

 #### Class types

-Class types allow to define, allocate and manipulate the structured objects on the V8 GC heap from Torque code.
-Each Torque class type must correspond to a subclass of HeapObject.
-In order to minimize the expense of maintaining boilerplate object-accessing code between V8's C++ and Torque implementation, the Torque class definitions are used to generate C++ code whenever possible and appropriate to reduce the cost of keeping code across C++ and Torque synchronized by hand.
+Class types make it possible to define, allocate and manipulate structured objects on the V8 GC heap from Torque code.
+Each Torque class type must correspond to a subclass of HeapObject in C++ code.
+In order to minimize the expense of maintaining boilerplate object-accessing code between V8's C++ and Torque implementation, the Torque class definitions are used to generate the required C++ object-accesing code whenever possible (and appropriate) to reduce the hassle of keeping C++ and Torque synchronized by hand.

 <pre><code class="language-grammar">ClassDeclaration :
   <b>class</b> IdentifierName ExtendsDeclaration<sub>opt</sub> GeneratesDeclaration<sub>opt</sub> <b>{</b>